MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-hybrid.md

 ## Hybrid specific tasks

-With Lifecycle Workflow's hybrid-specific tasks, you are able to set a flag on the following preexisting tasks so that they run for hybrid users.
+With Lifecycle Workflow's hybrid-specific tasks, you're able to set a flag on the following tasks so that they run for hybrid users.
 The following tasks are able to have the hybrid flag set for them:

 - Delete user account
 - Disable user account